Executive Committee Charter

 Required Number, Call, and Location

-The Executive Committee shall meet as often as necessary to carry out its responsibilities, but no less often than once annually.
-The Committee may meet in conjunction with regular meetings of the Board of Trustees, at stated times approved in advance by the Committee, or at any other time upon a call by the Committee Chair, by the President, or by the Secretary of the Board upon the written request of two members of the Committee.
+The Executive Committee shall meet as often as necessary to carry out its responsibilities but at least once annually.
+The Committee may meet in conjunction with regular meetings of the Board of Trustees, at stated times approved in advance by the Committee, or at any other time upon a call by the Chair of the Board (who also serves as the Committee Chair), the President, or the Secretary of the Board upon the written request of two members of the Committee.
 Committee meetings may be held at any location in the State of Tennessee.

 At least five (5) days’ notice of meetings shall be given to all Committee members and all other members of the Board when feasible, but less notice may be given when there is a need for urgent action.
 Notice may be delivered by postal mail, courier, electronic mail, or facsimile transmission.
 If written notice is not feasible, by reason of urgency or other exigent circumstance, notice may be given by telephone.